MCStreetguy/atom-snippet-injector/README.md

 The following commands are registered by Snippet Injector and can be accessed via the command palette.

 #### **snippet-injector:create**
 This command creates a new snippet from the current selection in the current editor.
 You will be prompted for a snippet title.

 ---

 #### **snippet-injector:update**
 This command updates an existing snippet's content to the current selection in the current editor.
 You will be prompted for choosing an existing snippet.

 ---

 #### **snippet-injector:insert**
 This command injects a snippet to the current marker position(s).
 You will be prompted to choose a snippet from a list.

 ---

 #### **snippet-injector:delete**
 This command deletes a snippet from the local storage.
 You will be prompted for the snippet name to delete.

 ---

 #### **snippet-injector:export**
 This command exports one or more snippets to a readable JSON.
 *(intended to share snippets with others)*
 You will be prompted for the snippets to export and the destination.

 ---

 #### **snippet-injector:export-all**
 This command exports the whole storage to a readable JSON.
 *(intended to use as backup)*
 You will be prompted for the export destination.

 ---

 #### **snippet-injector:import**
 This command imports snippets from a JSON-file into the storage.
 You will be prompted for one or more files to import.

 ---

+## License information
+This package is licensed under the [MIT License](LICENSE.md).

 ### External Sources
 ```